 I do not accept late assignments, and you get no free absences.
+(But do see page 2 about free passes.)
 There is one exception: You and I agree on a reasonable accommodation prior to an assignment's due date or the day you miss class.
 I consider arrangements after the fact only in extraordinary, documented circumstances.
 See page 7 for more about such accommodations.
 Regardless, students missing more than five classes-whether these absences are excused or not-will automatically fail this course.
-For these purposes, three late arrivals will count as one absence.
+For these purposes, two late arrivals will count as one absence.
+In addition, leaving the room during class will be treated as either a late arrival or absence, as based on the particular circumstances.

-Requirements 🔮
+Requirements •

-Reading 🗳
+Reading

-Most days of class have an assigned reading (see the schedule on pages 3-5) that you are expected to have read and thought about before class.
+Most days of class have an assigned reading (see the schedule on pages 3-6) that you are expected to have read and thought about before class.
 This allows us to devote more time to discussing the texts rather than simply reviewing their contents.
 Hence, you need to do more than merely peruse the readings: you must endeavor to understand what they are trying to convey.
 Keep in mind that reading this material is not like reading a novel or a textbook.
 There will be times when you must read slowly and carefully.
 Sometimes you may have to stop and think about things; and you should be prepared to go back and reread sections if necessary.
 In some cases, multiple readings of the entire text may be necessary.
 I expect that you take notes while you read, so that you can remember the text's main points.
 Finally, feel free to bring questions about the reading to class.

-Reading questions: To help guide you in this process, I post reading questions on the course website that will highlight the concepts that will frame our class discussions of that material.
+Reading questions: To help guide you in this process, I will post reading questions on the course website that will highlight the concepts that will frame our class discussions of that material.
 The questions primarily have you demonstrate your comprehension of the readings' main claims about negotiation and conflict resolution and how you may apply them.

-Participation (15% of Final Grade)
+Participation (20% of Final Grade)